 Sway braces are spring (pre-loaded) loaded units to limit the swaying or vibration induced by external forces by applying an opposing force on the pipe.
 The sway brace is simulated by the use of bi-linear restraint available in CAESAR II.
 It will be discussed in the following section.

-Modeling in Caesar II:
+Modeling Sway Brace in Caesar II

 The steps involved in modeling a sway brace in Caesar are as follows:

-Mark a node (Node 10-Fig.2) at the location in the piping system where sway brace will be installed.
-Run Caesar analysis and note down the displacement of the point in specified direction from cold to operating condition.
+2. Mark a node (Node 10-Fig.2) at the location in the piping system where the sway brace will be installed.
+Run Caesar analysis and note down the displacement of the point in the specified direction from cold to operating condition.
 For the sake of example, let’s assume that CAESAR II calculated displacement from cold to operating position is 0.5 inch in +X direction.

-Add D2 in sustained and operating load cases.
+6. Add D2 in sustained and operating load cases.
 Now run the analysis to obtain results.